Y-jiji/notizbuch/topic-build-tensor-compiler.typ

 #import "template.typ": *
-#show: setup("Project")
+#show: setup

 = Build a Smarter Tensor Compiler

 #summary[
-    Neujit is a project trying to build a jit compiler for tensor computation workloads backed by WebGPU.
+    Neujit is a topic trying to build a jit compiler for tensor computation workloads backed by WebGPU.
 While there are many tensor compilers, neujit    tries to find a smarter way to minimize the need of writing custom kernels.
 ]

 == Input